adaptyteam/adapty-docs/versioned_docs/version-2.0/webhook-integration-copy.md

 Adapty will send you those events you've chosen in the **Events names** section of the [**Integrations** ->  **Webhooks**](https://app.adapty.io/integrations/customwebhook) page.

-Each event except for the [access_level_update](webhook#event-access-level-updated) is wrapped into the following structure:
+Each event except for the [access_level_update](webhook#event-access-level-updated) is wrapped into the structure before.
+Please pay attention that some properties can be absent, if a property field is blank, Adapty does not sent it to webhook.

 ```json title="Json"
 {